 'The public hypocrite every day deceives his betters,' she wrote, 'and makes them the Ignorant Trumpeters of his supposed Godliness.'
 They take him for a saint, without considering they are ‘the Instrument of Publick Mischief our of Conscience, and ruin their country for God’s sake.'

 Mather might well have taken umbrage at Franklin’s attack on the Puritan ruling class.
-He was a big part of it.
+He belonged to it -- in a big way.
 Mather wielded influence as pastor of the North Church, as a prolific writer and as a political leader.
 In 1689 he had led a revolt against the governor of the short-lived Dominion of New England, Edmund Andros.

-Some historians believe the essay was aimed directly at Cotton and his father Increase Mather, both of whom were involved with the Salem witch trials.
+Some historians believe Benjamin Franklin aimed the essay directly at Cotton and his father Increase Mather, both of whom played a role in the Salem witch trials.
 Others say it could have been Samuel Sewell, another Salem witch trial judge.
-Still others think the essay was aimed at Joseph Dudley, a former governor of Massachusetts.
+Still others think Franklin aimed the essay at Joseph Dudley, a former governor of Massachusetts.
 Or it could have been all of them.

 When Benjamin Franklin visited him at his house, the old minister could not have forgotten the Courant’s attacks on him, especially over the inoculation controversy.
 During a smallpox epidemic ravaging Boston, Mather advocated inoculation against the disease, something he learned from his African slave.
 The Courant savaged Mather for his evil plot to spread smallpox, not prevent it.

 And yet Franklin respected the Mathers.
-He read Essays to Do Good when he was 11, which, he said, had influenced him profoundly.
+He read Essays to Do Good at the age of 11, which, he said, had influenced him profoundly.
 He had also gone to hear both Increase and Cotton preach.